Sharda University Admissions 2025

 This helps to provide a feeling of comfort by constant practice in getting accustomed to the format of the exam, which consequently means that there is little anxiety felt and confidence is increased on the test day.

 It becomes very tiring in the long run when it comes to getting ready for competitive exams.
-So here are some strategies and ideas that you could use, keeping you going and not losing your spirits during CUET preparation.
+So here are some strategies and ideas that you could use, keeping you going and not losing your spirits during CUET 2026 preparation.

 Studying with friends makes your prep sessions so much fun because you get to discuss some of the complex topics with each other, share insight, and learn from each other's strengths.
 It also fosters accountability as everyone gets someone to keep them going in pursuit of set goals.

 Proper physical and mental well-being ensures effective studying.
 Eat your balanced meals, get enough sleep, and exercise regularly.
-A healthy body and mind keep you energized, focused, and in a position to take whatever CUET has in store for you.
+A healthy body and mind keep you energised, focused, and in a position to take whatever CUET has in store for you.

 Do not get tempted to hit the books for long hours without a break.
 Too much work tends to burnout instead of producing more.
 Quality is better than quantity in the sense that you should have enough time to rest, relax, and recharge.

 A few common errors can be quite effective in bettering your preparation.
-Common mistakes that students commit while preparing for CUET include:
+Common mistakes that students commit while preparing for CUET 2026 include:

 Skipping the Exam Pattern: From the exam pattern, one should understand how the exam would be structured.